Catrin Finch: Career

+Finch performed with classically trained Irish folk violinist Aoife Ní Bhriain at the March 2021 Other Voices online festival, playing a duet of Johann Sebastian Bach's Partita No 3.
+This led to a collaboration between them that produced the 2023 album Double You, a mixture of adaptations of classical pieces and folk tunes from Ireland, Brittany and Wales, along with their own compositions.

 Personal life

 In 2003, Finch married the music and television producer Hywel Wigley, son of the former Plaid Cymru leader Lord Dafydd Wigley and the harpist Elinor Bennett.
 They have two children together.
 The couple formally separated in 2017.
 On 14 December 2019, Finch married her partner Natalie in Tenby.

 In February 2018 Finch announced on that she had been diagnosed with grade 3 breast cancer.
-She was given the all-clear in October 2018 following treatment at Velindre Cancer Centre, Cardiff.
+She underwent chemotherapy and a double mastectomy at Velindre Cancer Centre, Cardiff, and continued to perform throughout her treatment, completing a 17-date tour with Seckou Keita in April and May 2018.